owncast/owncast.github.io/docs/scaling.md

 ---
-title: Scaling Owncast
+title: Support Increased Viewer Capacity
 description: A place to start when needing to increase the capacity of your server.
 sidebar_position: 1000
-sidebar_label: Scaling Owncast
+sidebar_label: Support increased viewer capacity
 ---

 ## Disclaimer